-Due to the ongoing threat of COVID-19 and with lock-down restrictions still in place, we are providing our group program online until further notice.
+Due to the ongoing concern of COVID-19 and to maintain safety for our staff and clients, we are providing our group program online until further notice.

 Group Timetable 2021

 Distress Tolerance Module (Online): Tuesday 20th April- 18th May.
 4 - 5:30 pm.

 Emotion Regulation Module (Location TBC): Commencing week of 24th May- 21st June

 Interpersonal Effectiveness Module (Location TBC): Commencing week of 12th July- 9th August.

 Mindfulness Module (Location TBC): Commencing week of 16th August- 13th September

 Our graduate program is open to anyone who has already completed all 4 DBT modules, regardless of where they have been completed.
 Groups run online on the first Monday of every month, 4:30-5:30pm